-China Launches Series of Electronic Special VAT Invoice Trials
+China to Launch Electronic Special VAT Invoice Nationwide

-- China aims to implement electronic special VAT invoice nationwide by the end of 2020.
+- China originally aimed to implement electronic special VAT invoice nationwide by the end of 2020.
+So far, the scope of electronic special VAT invoice recipients has been expanded to cover the whole country.

-- As pilot programs are designed to test reforms before being rolled out more widely, companies are advised to prepare themselves for a digital transformation of the fapiao system.
+- With the pilot program being rolled out widely, companies are advised to prepare themselves for a digital transformation of the fapiao system.

-Over the last two months, China has been quickly expanding the pilot program on electronic special value-added tax (VAT) fapiao (hereafter special VAT e-fapiao).
-So far, three cities – Ningbo, Hangzhou, and Shijiazhuang – have been added into the pilot scope.
+Over the last few months, China has been quickly expanding the pilot program on electronic special value-added tax (VAT) fapiao (hereafter special VAT e-fapiao).
+So far, 11 regions – Tianjin, Hebei, Shanghai, Jiangsu, Zhejiang, Anhui, Guangdong, Chongqing, Sichuan, Ningbo and Shenzhen – have been added into the pilot scope, from December 21, 2020.

 The pilot program is another step forward in China’s ambition to digitize its large and intricate fapiao system.
-The country plans to fully implement the special VAT e-fapiao system nationwide by the end of 2020.
+The country originally planned to fully implement the special VAT e-fapiao system nationwide by the end of 2020.
+By far, although the pilot scope is limited in 11 regions – only eligible taxpayers in listed regions can issue special VAT e-fapiao, e-fapiao recipients can be entities nationwide.

 This article discusses why companies should track the development of China’s electronic fapiao system, analyzes the pilot program of electronic special VAT fapiao, and puts forwards suggestions on how companies can prepare for the digital transformation.